TyMaxJB/Jailbreak/README.md

 But modern package manager is Sileo - Install Sileo ( Daily updates )

 If you do not like Cydia / Sileo - Then try Zebra

+# TyMax Jailbreak FAQ

+TyMax is the latest jailbreak solution for iOS 17.3 / 17.2.1 and iOS 17.2.
+Here is the FAQ about the TyMax jailbreak.

+Q -  Is TyMax Untethered / Tethered jailbreak
+A-  No,TyMax is a semi jailbreak solution

+Q -  Can Apple detect TyMax Jailbreak
+A-  No Apple cannot detect TyMax jailbreak because it is semi-jailbreak

+Q -  Can i claim Apple warranty once download TyMax
+A-  Yes,you can claim Apple warranty anytime

+Q -  Can install TrollStore / Misaka from the TyMax
+A-  No,you cannot install TrollStore / Misaka from the TyMax

+Q -  Can remove TyMax jailbreak
+A-  Yes,you can remove TyMax anytime

+Q -  Do i need PC to download TyMax
+A-  The TyMax is an online solution.
+You do not need a PC to install it.

+Q -  I do not have sideload tool,then how to install TyMax A-  The TyMax is a online method and not a IPA tool